gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 programmer to look at the assembly to guarantee that the optimizer optimized the unsafe code as the programmer expected, an unfortunate outcome.

-### Problem 2: Fixed size C array types imported as Homogeneous Tuples do not compose with imported C constructs using said types
+### Problem 2: Fixed size C array types imported as Homogeneous Tuples do not compose with idiomatic Swift or imported C functions that take fixed size arrays

 The Clang Importer today imports C fixed size arrays into Swift as homogenous tuples.
 For instance, the following C: